aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 ### What is the high-level project plan?

-After this RFC is approved, I will start with implemetation and adding necessary tests.
+After this RFC is approved, construct squad members can pickup the implementation for it.

 ### Are there any open issues that need to be addressed later?